I. Outlook

 1.1.
 Analysis of the Structural Features of Fizen, a Non-Custodial Crypto Platform Dedicated to Covering Stablecoin Transactions Across Web3 and Web2

-Fizen is a fintech company that has developed a non-custodial crypto super application, simplifying stablecoin-based payments and wallet management.
-It supports seamless transactions across multiple blockchains, including Ethereum, BNB Chain, and Bitcoin, enabling token exchanges, NFTs, and global shopping from over 25,000 merchants.
+Fizen is a fintech company that has developed a non-custodial crypto super application that simplifies stablecoin-based payments and wallet management.
+It supports seamless transactions across multiple blockchains, including Ethereum, BNB Chain, and Bitcoin, and facilitates token exchanges, NFTs, and global shopping from over 25,000 merchants.
 Fizen features gas-free transactions, AI-driven exchanges, and a 0.5% merchant fee gateway, bringing practical use value to digital assets.
-It allows consumers and businesses to efficiently store, transfer, and transact cryptocurrencies without complex operations.
+It enables consumers and businesses to efficiently store, transfer, and transact cryptocurrencies without complex operations.

 ++Technical Details++